 To help reduce both brute force attacks and credential stuffing attacks, organizations can opt to screen their user accounts for compromised credentials and then take appropriate action to degrade the threat.

 If your organization is struggling with a lot of brute force attacks on your sites and systems, we would recommend checking our Password API to make sure that the user’s password isn’t part of a cracking dictionary.
 This is specifically what the NIST Password guidelines recommend (NIST 800-63b).
 The screening of the username and password combination isn’t sufficient, you also need to check against cracking dictionaries.
-Just because a user name and password combo have not been found on the dark web, doesn’t mean it safe.
+Just because a username and password combo has not been found on the dark web, doesn’t mean it is safe.
 If the password is a common password or is frequently seen in cracking dictionaries, it is still vulnerable to a brute force attack.
 Brute force attacks are by definition offline attacks, so you need to defend against a lot of possible passwords.
-And that password needs to be checked an updated list daily, not just when the user sets it up.
+And that password needs to be checked on an updated list daily, not just when the user sets it up.

 If your organization is the victim of a lot of credential stuffing attacks, we would recommend checking our Credential API.
 You can get a free list of passwords online, but the free lists are usually limited in size and will need to be updated daily.
 Most teams do not have the staffing to support a daily update process.
 Because credential stuffing attacks are by definition online attacks, you can defend against them using specific compromised username and password combinations.
 Restricting users from using any password from a cracking dictionary (like the free lists) results in limiting your online users from selecting passwords that would otherwise be safe from an online attack.
-The user experience can be very frustrating if the passwords restrictions are too stringent and you risk user abandonment.
+The user experience can be very frustrating if the password restrictions are too stringent and you risk user abandonment.